Ahmedramzysaid/ITI/README.md

+# ITI C# Programming Tasks

-Comprehensive collection of C# programming tasks focusing on Object-Oriented Programming principles.
+A comprehensive collection of C# programming tasks focusing on Object-Oriented Programming principles.

-Key Features
+## Key Features

-1-Object-Oriented Programming concepts

-2-Advanced OOP techniques

-3-Inheritance and polymorphism examples

-4-Practical C# programming solutions
+- **Object-Oriented Programming Concepts**: Learn the fundamentals of OOP, including classes, objects, and encapsulation.
+- **Advanced OOP Techniques**: Dive into more complex topics such as abstraction, interfaces, and design patterns.
+- **Inheritance and Polymorphism Examples**: Understand how to implement inheritance and polymorphism in C#.
+- **Practical C# Programming Solutions**: Apply your knowledge through practical exercises and real-world examples.

+### Developed During

-Developed during Information Technology Institute (ITI) training program
+This collection was developed during the Information Technology Institute (ITI) training program.